4 Helpful Tips to Keep the Rest of Your Body Active While Recovering From Foot Surgery

 Pay extra attention to nutrition.

-Alternatively, stay away from foods that promote inflammation—foods such as potatoes, hot peppers, processed white flower and foods high in omega 3 fatty acids.
+Alternatively, stay away from foods that promote inflammation—foods such as potatoes, hot peppers, processed white flour, and foods high in omega 3 fatty acids.

 Exercise your mind.